 In our late capitalist economy, this law pinpoints the upper limit of what a market will bear – the point past which time, attention, and other resources are wasted because too few customers are willing to pay for better.

 The Post-World War II economic expansion, and globalized supply chains caused quality and price expectations to plummet as markets were flooded with ever cheaper industrial, often disposable versions of what had previously been enduring, crafted goods.

 The point of diminishing returns drifted down and to the left for decades as business raced to the bottom in search of scale and profit.
 Consumers – with more than a little help from Madison Avenue – happily provided the demand needed to keep this shiny new flywheel of prosperity spinning.

 I’m deliberately not getting into the grave environmental downside of this trend here but The Story of Stuff by Annie Leonard provides a clear, impassioned overview of this process and its consequences.

 The post-war era wasn’t without its champions of excellence, however.
 Charles and Ray Eames famously sought to create “the best for the most for the least.”
-Today, the eye-watering prices of their iconic designs cast some doubt on Herman Miller’s commitment to their vision but their influence and inspiration live on.
+Today, the eye-watering prices of their iconic designs cast some doubt on Herman Miller’s commitment to that vision but the Eames’ influence and inspiration live on.

 The Law of Accelerating Returns

 Coined in 2001 by firebrand futurist Ray Kurzweil, this law states that “Technological change is exponential, contrary to the common-sense ‘intuitive linear’ view.”
-Learning more about this will inspire and terrify you in direct proportion to your levels of optimism and pessimism.
-I skew optimistic so I find it pretty inspiring.
+Learning more about this will inspire optimists and terrify pessimists.
+I happen to skew optimistic so I find it pretty inspiring.